Guide to Counseling on Aging Careers

 Become a Gerontologist

-Distinct from geriatricians (who are physicians that specialize in older patients’ health), gerontologists are experts in the study of aging.
+Distinct from geriatricians (who are physicians who specialize in older patients’ health), gerontologists are experts in the study of aging.
 Gerontologists educate others about the effects of aging; they also help design and implement policies and services that help meet the needs of the elderly.
 Taking a multidisciplinary approach, they will incorporate counseling, education, advocacy, and research into their practice.

 Gerontologists can work in assisted living facilities, long-term care facilities, community health centers, senior centers, or universities.